Marshy2006/giffgaffdatachecker/README.md

 # giffgaffdatachecker

-Shortcut sends email to gmail and gets checked by pi.
-Pi starts python file to webscrape giffgaff website for amount of data left
+Shortcut sends email to gmail and gets checked by pi running LOOP.py on loop checking emails incoming.
+If email is from a specific person, it will execute the selenium Webscraper to check the giffgaff website.
+When the data is received, it is sent on an email back to that person.